torozsom/torozsom/README.md

 Here are some of my recent projects:

 1. **Bank Management System**
-   - Developed a system to manage banking operations with Java, Swing and SQLite.
+   - Developed a desktop app to simulate an online banking type of environment with Java, Swing and SQLite.

 2. **Numerical Integrator**
    - Built a program that allows users to numerically integrate RPN functions in C with a GTK GUI.